We are delighted to announce the top three stories from January’s entries are (in alphabetical order):

 - Going Places

-- Made in Toledo
+- Made with Love

 If you have requested, and paid for, critique, this will be with you in the next few days.

 Gareth’s feedback on the stories received this month: